basic-bro/rlox/README.md

 I'm going through [Crafting Interpreters](https://craftinginterpreters.com/) by [Robert Nystrom](https://journal.stuffwithstuff.com/), implementing a Lox interpreter in Rust.
+(In fact, I'm using this experience in order to learn Rust.)
 Following the author's naming convention, the project is called `rlox`.

+Currently, the `main` branch is my first month's attempt at the tree walk interpreter.
+I had trouble understanding how the scope resolution was meant to work (plus I was also getting lost in tree visitor strategies/abstractions), so I looked at other repos doing the same thing as me.
+I found one by [fampiyush](https://github.com/fampiyush/rlox/tree/main) and was immediately humbled to see the simplicity of its construction, and learnt a few Rust idioms, too.

+Thus was born the `humbled` branch, an attempt at putting into practice my new learnings.